 Getting your home ready

-: Obviously, you want to make your home attractive to potential buyers
+Presentation: Obviously, you want to make your home attractive to potential buyers.
+Consider the following:

 - De-personalize: Your prospective buyers should be able to visualize themselves living in your home.
 It will be much easier for them to do so if you leave it as a relatively blank slate.
 Pack up all your photos and other personal items.
 You might also consider hiring a professional stager to make your house look nice.

 - Clean: Clean your house and free it of clutter.
 People tend to poke around, so make sure everything is neat and clean (even inside the fridge, cabinets, etc.).

 - Minor Repairs: While they may not be below safety standards, cracked tiles, leaky faucets, and burned out light bulbs can have a negative impact on those viewing your home.

 - Outdoors: Check out your home's curb appeal.
 Mow the lawn, paint the shutters, or do whatever else is needed to make the outside of your home appealing to others.

 TIP: For more on getting your home ready to sell, check out our guide "Fixing Up Before Selling".

 When you sell your home independently, it's up to you to find a buyer.
 You'll have to advertise your home either online, in real estate catalogues, on fliers, or all three.
 It will be your responsibility to show potential buyers your home and answer all the questions they might have.